numanaral/project-showcase/README.md

 - Code at: [github.com/numanaral/slide-scott](https://github.com/numanaral/slide-scott)
 - Project built in CPSC 405 / ENTI 415 course
 - First place winner in the end term pitch competition (industry voters)
-- Singlehandedly built the core project along with "good to have" features under 10 days
+- Single-handedly built the core project along with "good to have" features under 10 days
 	- Team quit on me so had to build it myself
 - Real time presentation
 	- Cursor, drawings, slides and updates are shared with students in real time